imayushsaini/Bombsquad-modded-server-Mr.Smoothy/secured admin system/readme.txt

 edit membersID.py  change allAdmins to False

 and reboot the server

+OR
+goto game setting >advance >entercode > getaccountid

+and add your id to membersID.py
 ###################################

 3 membership available
 admin,vip,member

+and yes OWNER for managing

 use commands to add them manually
 example: